inkfil/spit_it/README.md

 # spit_it
-some shitty people working together.
+some shitty people working together, to build something